-Zinc is an essential trace mineral with a fair amount of controversy surrounding its medicinal uses.
-Zinc is the second most common mineral in your body and is found in every cell.
+Zinc is an essential trace mineral with medicinal uses ranging from colds to eye health.
+Zinc is the second most common mineral in your body and is found in every cell, although its concentration is 10-15 higher in the male prostate than in any other body tissue.
 Proper zinc levels offer a defense against the entrance of pathogens.
-In the 1800's, surgeons used zinc as an antiseptic/antibiotic after surgery; they noted its amazing healing properties.
-Wounds would heal as quickly as 24 hours after an operation, without swelling, and scarring was barely noticeable after a short period of time.
+In the 1800s, noting its many healing properties, surgeons used zinc as an antiseptic/antibiotic after surgery.
+When zinc was used, wounds would heal as quickly as 24 hours after an operation, without swelling, and scarring was barely noticeable after a short period of time.
 Like colloidal silver, liquid zinc is anti-bacterial and anti-viral, but without the potential toxicity issues found with colloidal silver.

-The controversial part comes in when you reach the topic of zinc cold remedies.
+Controversy comes in when you reach the topic of some zinc cold remedies.
 There are two types of zinc-related products to help combat the common cold – lozenges and nasal sprays.
 In low doses, zinc lozenges have been shown to reduce the time it takes for individuals to get over colds, and also to lessen the severity of cold symptoms.

 Zinc nasal sprays, however, get a mixed review.
 Some studies say that they help shorten the length of cold symptoms, while other studies claim the sprays have no effect.
 In addition, zinc nasal sprays have been accused of being responsible for users losing some or all of their sense of smell.
 However, the loss-of-smell issue appears to apply only to zinc gluconate when applied topically (usually sprayed or applied in the nose).
 It does not include zinc lozenges, tablets, or dietary zinc.

-Zinc is present in the food we eat, and it is often not necessary to supplement zinc beyond a normal daily multivitamin.
-The two best food sources for zinc are shellfish and meat.
-Oysters are the single best food source for zinc, with more that 70 mg of it per serving.
+Many over-the-counter medicines offer their own Zinc cold remedy in the form of Zinc acetate lozenges.
+But zinc is present in the food we eat, and it is often not necessary to supplement zinc beyond a normal daily multivitamin.
+The two best food sources for zinc are shellfish and meat–with oysters being the single best food source for zinc, with more than 70 mg of it per serving.

 1 – http://www.umm.edu/altmed/articles/zinc-000344.htm